ResetXPDR/MSFS_AutoFPS/README.md

     - **+ Test** opts users into test version updates.
       - Test version users will have **+ Test** force enabled and greyed out.
       - **Mandatory Updates Only** will be unavailable until the app updates to a release version.
+      - Auto‑updates for test versions run a shorter process than release versions, as they assume all core components are already up to date.
     - App startup sequence ensures update check is completed before connecting to MSFS.
   - VRAM+ - detects an impending VRAM overflow and either hold or, if close enough, commence reducing key settings known to free up VRAM.
     - **Requires the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app to be installed and running to work**.